railsuser2014/openobject-doc-book-en/source/book/4/4_11_HR/4_11_HR_timesheet.rst

 .. figure::  images/timesheet_sheet_hours.png
    :align: center

-   *Detail of hours worked by day for an employee.*
+   *Detail of hours worked by day for an employee*

 The third tab :guilabel:`By account` shows the time worked on all the different projects.
 That enables you to step back to see an overview of the time an employee has worked spread over different projects.